 You need to also build the gable roof and fit the decorative trims.
 This small shed is ideal for a lawn mower and a few garden tools.
 The large 4′ front door allows and easy access.

 I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed projects HERE.
 Moreover, check out PART 2 of the shed, so you learn how to build the roof and the double front doors.
+If you want to get this project as a PDF file, with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about 6×6 garden shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.